testcontainers/testcontainers-native/README.md

 Right now you have to check out and build the project to use it locally.
 You will need CMake, Docker, Golang 1.19++, and recent C/C++ build tools.
-First build may take a while, because the build process will need to download [Testcontainers for Go](https://github.com/testcontainers/testcontainers-go) and its dependencies like Docker client libraries, and then to repackage it as shared library using `go build -buildmode=c-shared`.
+The first build may take a while because the build process will need to download [Testcontainers for Go](https://github.com/testcontainers/testcontainers-go) and its dependencies like Docker client libraries, and then repackage it as a shared library using `go build -buildmode=c-shared`.

 ```bash
 cmake .